scala/docs.scala-lang/contributing.md

     num: 10
     ---

-At least one document must contain a tag in the header that indicates the total number of documents in the large overview.
+A **single** document in the collection must contain a tag in the header, `outof`, that indicates the total number of documents in the large overview.
 Putting it on the last page in the overview is often best:

     ---
     layout: overview-large